avril-m-harder/PEQG_2026_graph_QC/README.md

 # PEQG_2026_graph_QC

 This repo contains a test data set and the info needed to run basic exploration and QC steps on a collection of sequences and a corresponding chromosome-level graph file.
 The total size of input files is ~1.7 GB, which includes a ~1.2-GB index file typically produced in Step 3 below.
-This index can be downloaded, used for Step 3, and deleted when moving to Step 4.
+If you choose to download it, this index can be used for Step 3 and deleted when moving to Step 4.
 Runtime estimates calculated on a MacBook Pro with an M2 chip and 16 GB RAM.

 1. All programs needed can be installed in a Conda environment.
 The programs we'll be using are [PanKmer](https://salk-tm.gitlab.io/pankmer/) and [panacus](https://github.com/codialab/panacus).
 Create a new environment and install the programs + dependencies: